Corca Oíche: Settlement in the Kingdom of Muhman

 The historian Giolla na Naomh Ua hUidhrín (O'Heerin) who died in 1420, noted 'Macassa' among the principle families of the "Chonall" (probably the Ui Chonaill Gabhra) alongside Collins, Mulholland, MacEniry, O’Bilraidhe, and O’Bearga, and wrote the following poem:"Corco Oiche of the delightful woods,The country of white mantles and clear streams,A fair land of great fertility,Is governed by O'Maolmackessy."

 Further evidence of the Corca Oiche presence in this area is the township of Ballymackesy (Baile Uí Mhacasa), situated only a few kilometres south of Newcastle West.

-There is also a Ballymacasy, Co.
-Kerry near Ballylongford, formerly known as Ballymaccassey in tithe records from the 19th Century and a Ballymackesy as far away as Co.
-Wexford.
+There is also a Ballymacasy, County Kerry near Ballylongford, formerly known as Ballymaccassey in tithe records from the 19th Century and a Ballymackesy as far away as County Wexford.

 Saint Molua

 St. Molua is also connected with the Corca Oiche, his Gaelic name being Lugaidh Mac h-Ui Oiche.
 His father was Cartach of the Corca Oiche, and his mother was Sochla who may have been from Osraighe.
 The Diocese of Limerick note him as being born in Ardagh, considered at the time to be part of the territory held by the tribe.